stevenschwenke/SoftwareEngineeringCourse/04_refactoring/refactoring.md

 # Refactoring
 ![alt text](refactoring.png)

+## Motivation
+- Imagine driving someone else's car.
+What is the first thing you do before driving off? => adjusting mirrors, seat and steering wheel.
+Why?
+Get the most __information__ while driving (mirrors) + create best situation for you to __work__ the vehicle __safely__.
+- Imagine cat-sitting for a friend during her vacation.
+All the items needed (canned food, toys, treats etc.) will (hopefully) be placed somewhere you can find them.
+Why?
+Help you perform your task __as easy as possible__.
+- Refactoring in code comparable, but much more sophisticated.
+Additionally to goals above:
+    - changing code so it reflects preferred structures
+    - gain insights when seeing code for the first time
+    - making later changes easier by preparing code
+- situations for refactoring: nearly all of the time!

 ## Book "Refactoring" by Martin Fowler
 - one of __the__ sources for the topic
 - "Refactoring is the process of changing a software system in such a way that it does not alter the external behavior of the code yet improves its internal structure.
 It is a disciplined way to clean up code that minimizes the chances of introducing bugs.
 In essence when you refactor you are improving the design of the code after it has been written."